dOtOlb/LogBasedMod/README.md

 The module is used on top of MMLS and can produce simulated load based on patterns extracted from a given set of production log files.

+This is a work in progress.

+# Step 1 Installation